redpanthers/JoinUs/questions.md

 10. Programming question 2

   * Create a comand line twitter client, that lets you send tweet to your twitter profile form the command line.
-  * The code has to be written object oriented
+  * The code has to be object oriented